by Marcelle Pick, OB/GYN NP

 - Phytotherapy — a gentle approach to a complex issue

 - What you can do

-Most conventional doctors still tell women that menopause — and all menopause and pre-menopause symptoms — result from a drop in estrogen production.
-In their view the solution is estrogen supplementation, or HRT, usually with synthetic hormones.
+Most conventional doctors still tell women that menopause — and all premenopause, perimenopause and menopause symptoms — result from a drop in estrogen production.
+In their view the solution is estrogen supplementation, or Hormone Replacement Therapy (HRT), usually with synthetic hormones.

-This idea has led to the marketing of hundreds of brands of progesterone cream and other natural products designed to boost progesterone — all promising a quick fix and miraculous results in curing menopausal and pre-menopause symptoms.
+This idea has led to the marketing of hundreds of brands of progesterone cream and other natural products designed to boost progesterone — all promising a quick fix and miraculous results in curing premenopausal and menopausal symptoms.

 Unfortunately, both of these views are simplistic and misleading for women, because they overlook how dynamic all your hormones are — including DHEA, estrogen, progesterone and testosterone.
 We’ve written other articles telling you the truth behind the estrogen deficiency theory and our views about synthetic HRT versus bioidentical hormones.

 Let’s focus today on the concept of estrogen dominance, the incredible claims being made for the efficacy of progesterone, and how well your body is equipped to restore the dynamic dance between these hormones when it gets the support it needs.